ThaUnknown/miru/README.md

 </p>

 ## **About**
 A pure JS BitTorrent streaming environment, with a built-in list manager.
 Imagine qBit + Taiga + MPV, all in a single package, but streamed real-time.
-Completly ad free with no tracking/data collection.
+Completely ad-free with no tracking/data collection.

 This app is meant to feel look, work and perform like a streaming website/app, while providing all the advantages of torrenting, like file downloads, higher download speeds, better video quality and quicker releases.

-Unlike qBit's sequential, seeking into undownloaded data will prioritise downloading that data, instead of flat out closing MPV.
+Unlike qBit's sequential, seeking into undownloaded data will prioritize downloading that data, instead of flat out closing MPV.
 ## **Features**
 ### **Anime:**
 - full AniList integration